thinkards/2020-voting/README.md

 [Ballot Tracker](https://myvote.wi.gov/en-us/myvoterinfo)

-**Voter Registration Deadline(s)**: In Person: October 30, 2020, By Mail: Postmarked October 14, 2020, Online: October 14, 2020
+**Voter Registration Deadline(s)**: In Person: November 3, 2020, By Mail: Postmarked October 14, 2020, Online: October 14, 2020

 **Election Day Registration?**: Individuals may register to vote in person at your polling place on November 3, 2020.
 All individuals must provide both a proof of residency document and proof of identification to register on election Day.